 Noah is the founding English teacher at Special Music School in New York City, where his classes address questions concerning artistry and literacy in the 21st century.
 He was a Blackboard Honoree for Excellence in Education in 2016 and has been awarded fellowships through Flatiron School, Project Breaker, the New York City Writing Project, and Columbia University, Teachers College.
 Noah is currently completing his PhD and has an MA in English Education from Columbia University, Teachers College.

 Andrew currently teaches English and drama at Darien High School in Connecticut.
-He also has led workshops for teachers at a variety of venues, including the National Council of Teachers of English Annual Convention.
-Andrew received his BA in English (summa cum laude) from Yale University and his MA in English Education from Columbia University Teachers College.
-Andrew is completing his PhD. in English Education at Columbia University Teachers College.
+He has published articles in English Education and English Journal, facilitated workshops for teachers throughout the U.S., and contributed to the development of curriculum for schools around the world.
+He has been the recipient of a Stanford University recognition for exceptional teaching and a National Honor Society induction for inspirational teaching, and he was a nominee for the Northwestern University Secondary School Teacher Award.
+Andrew received his BA in English (summa cum laude) from Yale University and his MA and PhD in English Education from Columbia University Teachers College.
 As a teacher, Andrew is committed to creating environments that support meaningful inquiry, vibrant exploration, and authentic academic discourse.